 For example, you could post as many times as you want throughout the day and see which marketing post has the most likes and retweets.
 From that point, you can better understand what material gains the most engagement when communicating with your target audience.
 This helps you understand what material communicates better, enabling you to create better athletic marketing posts on other social media platforms.

 One thing to note is that Twitter isn’t the best monetization platform, meaning that linking customers to your landing page isn’t optimal.
-Social media marketing for small business of Twitter is essentially a catalyst that drives brand reputation, which leads to sales on other platforms.
+Social media marketing for small businesses on Twitter is essentially a catalyst that drives brand reputation, which leads to sales on other platforms.

 For example, let’s look at Patagonia’s Twitter feed and see what material they are posting: